Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 (Source: Token Terminal)

-This indicates that the metric growth over the past few months has been organic and sustainable, driven primarily by a resurgence in market speculation, which has boosted active loans and borrowing rates.
+This indicates that the metric growth over the past few months has been organic and sustainable, primarily driven by a resurgence in market speculation, which has boosted active loans and borrowing rates.

 Is Aave Severely Undervalued?
 Why It Is the Core Pillar of DeFi and Onchain Economy